Getting Results for a Better Tomorrow

 District 48, which includes areas of northeast Jefferson and southwest Oldham County, has grown and with this growth comes more traffic.
 I have allocated tens of millions of dollars and will continue to leverage my business background in mapping to help with transportation projects.

-• Secured funding for the redesign and construction of US 42/Watterson Expressway interchange
+- Secured continued funding for the construction of US 42/Watterson Expressway interchange

-• Improve safety by adding a turn lane on east US 22 at the Briar Hill neighborhood in Oldham County
+- Improve safety by adding a turn lane on KY 329 near Dovefield Drive in Oldham County

 Proposed sound wall along I71 near Lime Kiln Lane